RHofsaess/XBuffer/scripts/monitoring_and_reporting/README.md

 # Overview
 - `environment.txt`: Includes the env variables the push script is reading.
+- `environment.txt.example`: Example with more description.
 - `init_index.txt`: Command for manually setting up an index in OS, including a fixed data type mapping.
 Can be used with curl/requests or from within the OS dev console. +++++ MAY NEEDS TO BE ADAPTED!! +++++
 - `monit-cache.sh`: mpxstats summary monitoring for XRootD caching proxy.
 - `monit-redirector.sh`: mpxstats summary monitoring for XRootD redirector.
 - `push_json_to_opensearch.py`: The scripts reads the necessary env variables and a json from stdin and pushes it to OS.
 Usage: `$ source environment.txt && script_returning_json.sh | python push.py`
+- `push_json_to_opensearch_with_mm.py`: Analog, but wth Mattermost alerting.
 - `push_json_to_opensearch_manually.py`: Script for testing the OS connectivity.
 Can be used for initial index creation.
 - `reporting.sh`: It sources the venv, exports the `environment.txt` to be accessible for the push script, runs the checks and optionally pushes the data to OS.
+- `reporting_with_mm.sh`: It sources the venv, exports the `environment.txt` to be accessible for the push script, runs the checks pushes the data to OS and optionally sends mattermost alerts.
 - `run_checks.sh`: This script runs all checks and returns a json as a string.
 This can be read-in by a push script.
 Everything is also logged to `logs/reporting`.
 - `./systemd`: folder containing the user units for automatization.
 - `xrootd_influx_exporter.py`: Script for listening to UPD, digesting the xml of the xrd summary monitoring, and pushing it to influxDB.